NATO summit to open as leader warns of 'dangerous' world - NewsBreak

 Stoltenberg said “we hope to make progress” on the issue in Madrid — but that was far from certain.

 Diplomats and leaders from the three countries have held a flurry of talks in an attempt to break the impasse.
-The three countries’ leaders are due to meet in Madrid alongside Stoltenberg on Tuesday.
+The three countries’ leaders met for more than two hours alongside Stoltenberg on Tuesday.

-Swedish Foreign Minister Ann Linde told the Svenska Dagbladet newspaper that negotiations with Turkey had “progressed” and that “something positive” might happen in Madrid, but “it can also take longer.”

 The Turkish leader showed no sign of backing down as he left Ankara for Madrid.